PatricPauluk/tasklist/README.md

 # tasklist
-Simple tasklist (just back-end) with Node.js and PostgreSQL.
+Simple tasklist API REST with Node.js and PostgreSQL.